 Primary Research

 Extensive primary research was conducted after acquiring basic knowledge about the global digital biomarkers market scenario through secondary research.
-Several primary interviews were conducted with market experts from both the demand side (personnel from pharmaceutical & and biotechnology companies, hospitals & diagnostic laboratories, academic & research institutes, and other end users) and supply side (C-level and D-level executives, product managers, and marketing and sales managers of key manufacturers, distributors, and channel partners, among others, across six major regions—North America, Europe, the Asia Pacific, Latin America, Middle East, and Africa.
-Approximately 70% of primary interviews were conducted with supply-side representatives, while demand-side participants accounted for the remaining share.
-This preliminary data was collected through questionnaires, e-mails, online surveys, personal interviews, and telephonic interviews.
+Several primary interviews were conducted with market experts from the demand side (Hospital directors, Hospital Vice Presidents, Department heads, and Critical Care Specialists) and supply side (C-level and D-level Executives, Technology Experts, Product Managers, Marketing and Sales Managers, among others) across North America, Europe, the Asia Pacific, Latin America, Middle East, and Africa.
+This primary data was collected through questionnaires, e-mails, online surveys, personal interviews, and telephonic interviews.

 To know about the assumptions considered for the study, download the pdf brochure